MatthewMWR/TracePeek/README.md

 ```

 ## What is the output?
 By default TracePeek projects each event as a PSCustomObject.
-Each object has property names from standard ETW header (e.g. ProviderName, Keywords), plus property names from the event specific payload (e.g., MyAppSessionId).
-This allows for easy interaction with PowerShell patterns like piping to Select-Object, Group-Object, etc.
+Each object has property names from standard ETW header (e.g., ProviderName, Keywords), plus property names from the event-specific payload (e.g., MyAppSessionId).
+This object shape allows for natural interaction with PowerShell patterns like piping to Select-Object, Group-Object, and so on.

 Alternative object shapes are available via the -ProjectionStyle parameter.
-For example, if you were going to export the results to CSV, or wanted to always select the first payload field, you might prefer the payload properties to have fixed names like "Field1","Field2", etc. rather than "EventAHasThisProperty","EventBHasThisOtherProperty".
+For example, if you were going to export the results to CSV, or wanted to select the first payload field regardless of name, you might prefer the payload properties to have fixed names like "Field1" and "Field2".
 ```powershell
 Start-TracePeek -Providers 'Microsoft-Windows-GroupPolicy' -ProjectionStyle NumberedNestedPayloadProperties | Format-Table Name,Field0,Field1